loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 ### *LoopFollow* Remote Control

-* *LoopFollow* Remote Control send messages to the loopers phone using APNS
+* *LoopFollow* Remote Control sends messages to the loopers phone using APNS
     * Requires *LoopFollow* 3.2 or newer to use with the *Loop* app (version 3.x)
     * Requires *Trio* 0.5 or newer for the *Trio* app
     * Commands go via APNS to the *Loop*/*Trio* phone